turbot/steampipe-plugin-azure/docs/tables/azure_logic_app_workflow.md

 # Table: azure_logic_app_workflow

-A workflow is a series of steps that defines a task or process.
-Each workflow starts with a single trigger, after which you must add one or more actions.
+Azure Logic Apps helps you simplify and implement scalable integrations and workflows in the cloud.
+You can model and automate your process visually as a series of steps known as a workflow in the Logic App Designer.

 ## Examples